 There are plenty of TV brands all vying for your attention and money.
 However, most people will buy a TV from one the 'big four': Samsung, LG, Sony and Panasonic.

-and don't have the market share they used to, but they are far from being small brands.
+Sony and Panasonic don't have the market share they used to, but they are far from being small brands.
 Panasonic aside (it usually has the smallest line-up), all the leading manufacturers release a similar number of TVs each year, and they follow much the same trends when it comes to size, too.
 You won't find many 32-inch sets, but there's no shortage of TVs 49 inches and above.

-Chinese manufacturer may one day be on par with Samsung and LG in terms of brand recognition, but it's not quite there yet.
+Chinese manufacturer Hisense may one day be on par with Samsung and LG in terms of brand recognition, but it's not quite there yet.
 Despite not being a household name, its TVs undercut rivals while offering similar specs and stylish designs, making them an attractive prospect for anyone looking for a high-end TV without a matching price.

 Should I buy a curved TV?